Instructor Spotlight: Sitara Maruf|Islamic Center of Maryland

 Each student is accomplished in a way and contributes positively to local communities.
 They also help one another and have their Zoom sessions to practice English or discuss homework.
 The English classes have given them another avenue to expand their social and learning network.
 Despite their work and family obligations and the difficulties that the pandemic has added, they are a happy, chirpy, thankful, and dedicated bunch who finds great pleasure in learning and in the small things of daily life.

-Image of Gerard Etienne, MCAEL's New Executive Director.
+A picture of Gerard Etienne, MCAEL's new Executive Director.
+He wears a navy-blue suit.